openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ***

-# Foundation Code of Conduct Requirements
+# Code of Conduct Policy

 The OpenJS Foundation (OpenJSF) delegates to the Cross Project Council (CPC), via its [charter][], the responsability of chosing, maintaining, and enforcing a Code of Conduct (CoC) for all of its projects, collab spaces, and for any related activities.